cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 };
 ```

-**Conti** will call **CryptGenRandom** to generate 2 different random buffer and put it into the **CONTI_STRUCT** and populate the SALSA20 constants which is just **"expand 32-byte k"** in binary.
+Conti will call **CryptGenRandom** to generate 2 different random buffers and put them into the **CONTI_STRUCT**.
+Then, it populates the SALSA20 constants which is just **"expand 32-byte k"** in hex form.

 The first buffer is 256 bytes, which is later used as the **ChaCha20** encrypting key, and the second one is 64 bytes, which is used as the **ChaCha20** nonce.

-Next, it will copy the key and nonce into the buffer to encrypt, and encrypt it using the RSA key imported earlier to generate the SALSA20 key that is 40 bytes long.
+Next, it will copy the key and nonce into the buffer at the end of the struct and encrypt it using the RSA key imported earlier.
+This is to ensure that the ChaCha key can not be recovered without the RSA private key.

 ![alt text](/uploads/Conti17.PNG)